-- Wear jewelry that you can put on without help, such as jewelry without fasteners.
+- Wear jewelry that you can put on without help, such as jewelry without fasteners (clasps).

 - Walking is good exercise for your health and helps keep your muscles flexible.

-- Low-back stretches and calf stretches also helps keep your muscles flexible.
+- Low-back stretches and calf stretches also help keep your muscles flexible.

-- Foot and hand massages may help relieve stiffness.
-If you use lotion or cream for the massage, make sure you clean it off your hands and feet after the massage.
+- Foot and hand massages may help lessen stiffness.
+If you use lotion or cream for a massage, make sure you clean it off your hands and feet after the massage.
 They can be slippery.

 If you exercise in a gym, tell the instructor that you have peripheral neuropathy.
-They will tell you what equipment is safe for you to use.
+They’ll tell you what equipment is safe to use.

-If your physical therapist (PT) or occupational therapist (OT) gave you exercises to do at home, make sure to do them following their instructions.Back to top
+If your PT or OT gave you exercises to do at home, make sure to do them the way they showed you.

-Complementary therapies are therapies can be used to complement (go along with) your other treatments.
-Examples include:
+Complementary therapies are treatments you can use to complement (go along with) your other treatments.
+Examples are:

 - Relaxation techniques